Although marketing tells you how great these drinks are, do you know if they are really as healthy as you think they are?

 You’ll be amazed by how good it tastes.

 Green tea is known to be thermogenic, which means it increases your core temperature forcing your body to react.
 Thermogenic substances increase your metabolism, causing you to burn calories to reduce your temperature.

 The end result is that you burn more energy.

 But green tea also contains approximately 40mg of caffeine, providing the same stimulatory effect as coffee!

 Kvass comes a traditional beverage from Eastern Europe, sometimes referred to as black bread.

 It can be almost any flavor, opting for a fruit or vegetable taste will help you to get your 5 a day.

-Kvass is a fermented drink which boosts energy levels and your immune system.
-It's also probiotic and linked with protecting you from certain types cancer to boot.
+Kvass is a fermented drink that boosts energy levels and your immune system.
+It's also probiotic and linked with protecting you from certain types of cancer to boot.